sfrancesco21/mushrooms/README.md

 # mushrooms
-Matlab code to simulate a structure learning task with a working memory component
+Matlab code to simulate an agent with a working memory component carrying out a structure learning task.